kanchanverma7/Car-Rental-Project/README.md

 - Python
 - Datetime module for handling rental time and billing

-License
+## License
-This project is licensed under the Apache License.
+This project is licensed under the Apache License Version 2.0